wilco2009/MercuryAce/README.md

 Many thanks to Cees for his design.

-The Mercury Ace plate is designed to be able to replace the plate of the original Jupiter Ace, fitting perfectly into its case.
+The Mercury Ace PCB is designed to be able to replace the PCB of the original Jupiter Ace, fitting perfectly into its case.

-In the same way, I have modified the Cees Meijer model to be as similar as possible to the original case and also be able to house both the clone plate and an original Jupiter Ace plate.
+In the same way, I have modified the Cees Meijer model to be as similar as possible to the original case and also be able to house both the clone PCB and an original Jupiter Ace PCB.

 The ready-to-print STL files are available in the STL folder.
 The case in the cover photo is printed in 9000x resin and I am very happy with the result.